aaroncampbell/wp-google-analytics/readme.txt

 	* Anything - Use the built-in filter to add your own!
 * Allows you to ignore any user roles (administrators, editors, authors, etc)

-<a href="http://bluedogwebservices.com/wordpress-plugin/wp-google-analytics/">WP Google Analytics</a>
+Collaborate on the plugin: <a href="https://github.com/aaroncampbell/wp-google-analytics">Pull Quotes on GitHub</a>WP Google Analytics</a>
-Brought to you by <a href="http://ran.ge/" title="WordPress Development">Ran.ge</a>
+Brought to you by <a href="http://aarondcampbell.com/" title="WordPress Plugins">Aaron D. Campbell</a>

 == Installation ==